daattali/beautiful-jekyll/_posts/2020-08-27-how-to-design-a-simple-exercise-routine.md

 ---
 layout: post
 title: How to Design a Simple Exercise Routine
+description: ""
 subtitle: Keep it simple.
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
-thumbnail-img: ''
+thumbnail-img: ""
 share-img: "/assets/img/path.jpg"
 tags:
   - minimal exercise routine
   - simple exercise routine
   - simple exercise
   - HIIT exercise routine
+redirect_from:
+  - 2020-08-27-how-to-design-a-simple-exercise-routine
 ---

 A while back, I was helping my hubby come up with a simple exercise plan for himself to do before work that didn't require a lot of space or equipment.
 I remembered reading about how the Minimalists stripped back to a simple exercise routine in their book [Everything that Remains](https://amzn.to/2Cu5u3c) after ditching going to the gym to save on money and time.
 And then I found a blog with more details on it [here](https://www.theminimalists.com/18min/).
 My husband was easily able to make his own too!

 ## Using HIIT routines: what are they?